cpp-for-yourself/lectures-and-homeworks/lectures/variant.md

 ### Using `std::variant` with `std::visit`

 But this tiny example might feel quite limited.
 Think about it, we need to provide the type of our variable in order to get its value at the call site.
 Which means that we somehow have to *know at compile time* which type our `std::variant` holds to use it.
-Which almost feels like it defeats the purpose.
+Which almost feels like it defeats the purpose of using the variant type in the first place!

 And, well, to a degree it does.
 If we need to know the type we want to use at compile time, we could as well just use that type and not bother with `std::variant` at all.

-But we already saw that there is this function `std::visit` that we can use to magically access the stored type.
-So let's take a deeper look at what it does using a tiny example:
+But remember in our motivating example, there was this function `std::visit` that we could use to magically access the stored object, regardless of its type?
+Let's take a deeper look at what it does using a tiny example:

 ```cpp
 #include <iostream>